nchamsi/symfony-sandbox/README.md

-# Symfony Sandbox: project integrated with multiples util bundles
+# Symfony Sandbox: project integrated with util bundles

 This project is a symfony based application with multiples customized elements.
 It integrates well known projects like Sonata Admin, Sonata User, FOS User, FOS Rest and others dependencies.
 It provides a custom and extended configuration based on sonata sandbox project.